seanthegeek/seanthegeek.github.io/_posts/2017-06-15-install-yara-write-yara-rules.md

 In early 2019, the NSA released an open source Software Reverse Engineering (SRE) suite called [Ghidra](https://ghidra-sre.org/).
-It includes a decomplier, and a very simillar feel to IDA.
+It includes a decomplier, and a very similar feel to IDA.

 The open source Radare Framework provides [many of the same features](https://www.radare.org/r/cmp.html) of IDA (and a few more) for free,